DTjomsland/t3a1-workbook/README.md

 React.js is a JavaScript library created by Meta that allows for the development of complex user interfaces.
 The primary feature of React.js is the ability to create code that is reusable, which saves large amounts of time in the development process.
 The key to this feature is that React.js is component based, allowing for components to be reused throughout the application.
 Another key feature of React.js is that it utilizes a virtual DOM, which is a representation of the original DOM.
 Changes made only modify the Virtual DOM, which saves resources and time due to eliminating the need to send a request to the server every time the user interacts with the interface.
 React.js utilizes JavaScript XML (JSX), which is neither HTML or XML, but a syntax extension to JavaScript.
 JSX assists in describing what the UI should look like and writing the aforementioned components.

-The role of React.js in MERN stack is provide a user friendly UI that can collect user data and input which can be sent server-side for processing.
+The role of React.js in MERN stack is to provide a user-friendly UI that can collect user data and input which can be sent server-side for processing.

 <br>